Antarlin921/PerformSQL_operations_through_Python/README.md

 # PerformSQL_operations_through_Python
-Performing SQL operations like select, create table, join etc all while using an MySQL in a python environment
+Trying out  SQL operations like select, create table, join etc  using  MySQL in a python environment.

+Disclaimer:Some codes had been reused from our SQL classes.All credits goes to the author where due.